roh710/WebChurchBooking/README.md

 # WebChurchBooking
 Web application that reserve rooms in a church bldg written in php.

-On going project with OOP in mind and added functionality of the following:
+On going project with OOP in mind and wish to add the following functionality:

 I'm using MySQL dB and two tables are named "perm_events" for the repeated events and "reservations" to store the individual events that do not repeat, respectably.
 The "perm_events" table exists for the sole purpose of NOT having to type in the same information repeatedly.
 This is a question regarding the "perm_events".